The Yorkipoo, a mix between the Yorkshire terrier and poodle, is a small to medium size hybrid pooch.

 Known for being both playful and kind, they make a great match for families and first-time owners.

-On occasion, these dogs may be hypoallergenic which also makes them a great match for allergy sufferers.
+On occasion, they may be hypoallergenic dogs which makes them suitable for dog allergy sufferers.

-Small, sassy and sweet, the Yorkie-Poo is the perfect crossbreed for those after a sweet and fun pet.
+Small, sassy and sweet, the Yorkipoo is the perfect crossbreed for those after a sweet and fun pet.

 Could the Yorkipoo be the dog for you, keep on reading to find out.